Avoid costly mistakes that can cost you tens of thousands in small business size protest litigation.

 Control may arise through ownership, management, or other relationships or interactions between the parties.
 See also information about SBA size protest timeliness requirements.
 See information about standing to file a size protest.

-Types of Control Reviewed
+Types of Business Control Reviewed

-According to the SBA, Control may be affirmative or negative.
+According to the SBA, business control may be affirmative or negative.
 Negative control for purposes of small business size protest requirements includes instances where a minority shareholder has the ability, under the concern’s charter, by-laws, or shareholder’s agreement, to prevent a quorum or otherwise block action by the board of directors or shareholders.

 Developing and filing an SBA size appeal can be complicated because requires factual allegations that apply a unique set of rules.

 One set of facts alone may not win your small business size protest or appeal.
 The SBA makes will consider the totality of the circumstances when determining whether affiliation exists and may find affiliation based on the totality of the circumstances even though no single factor alone may be sufficient to constitute affiliation.
+Read about SBA Negative Control Definition 13 CFR 121.103

-If SBA affiliation rules conclude that affiliation exists, and small business size protest requirements are met, then SBA will count the receipts, employees, or other measure of size for the concern whose size is at issue combined with the receipts, employees, or other measure of size for all of its domestic and foreign affiliates, regardless of whether the affiliates are organized for profit.
+If SBA affiliation rules conclude that affiliation exists, and small business size protest requirements are met, then SBA will count the receipts, employees, or another measure of size for the concern whose size is at issue combined with the receipts, employees, or another measure of size for all of its domestic and foreign affiliates, regardless of whether the affiliates are organized for profit.
 See additional information about SBA Size Appeal and Determinations of Common Management and Control.